Our articles to help you gain a better understanding

 Medicinal treatment and following simple steps for healthy living can limit the number of flare-ups and improve quality of life.

+Eczema can affect all areas of the body.
 Eczema on the stomach can develop in the first few months of life and will often spread over the whole area.
 It can also occur on localized areas, such as the belly button.

 When on the arms, eczema occurs on the outer sides and curved parts, or conversely in the skin folds, such as the elbow and wrist folds.